 - Other keys to stalling in the defensive position; - Continually basing up without making an honest attempt to escape or reversal. - Balling up in a fetal position. - Head on the mat. - Locking his hands or his opponents hands. - Going out of bounds intentionally for a new start.

 Other Stalling tactics

-- Delaying of the match...there are two common techniques that are used to delay the progress of the match specifically following the stoppage of the match;
+Delaying of the match...

 - Straggling back form out of bounds.

 - Delaying assuming the position to start.

 - Excessive adjusting headgear

 - Excessive adjustment of position